dfmdmx/Rhino_LinCAM3/README.md

-# LinarandCAM 3
+# LinCAM 3

 ![alt text](https://raw.githubusercontent.com/dfmdmx/Rhino_LinarandCAM3/master/res/Icons/Logo/Rhino_LinarandCAM3_100.png)

-LinarandCAM 3 transforms Rhino 2D geometry into cutting paths for all types of g-code based CNC machines.
+LinCAM 3 transforms Rhino 2D geometry into cutting paths for all types of g-code based CNC machines.
 Its UI is mainly focused on reducing the time spend between opening the drawing and creating the g-code file, making it useful for batch production.

 ### Basics

 The workflow consists in three steps:

-1. **LinarandCAM3** - This step is intended to be done once.
+1. **LinCAM3** - This step is intended to be done once.
 Create a preset for each type of material with basic CAM properties such as depth, number of passes, feed, compensation, etc. This preset is linked to a specific color and type of geometry.
 This is considered as a fisrt setup and does not properly belongs to the workflow.

 2. **Rhino** - Prepare the drawing by assigning a color to each curve depending on the desired machining job.

-3. **LinarandCAM3**
+3. **LinCAM3**
    - Select all curves
    - Select material (preset)
    - Select machine (postprocessor)